CowDotDev/MrMackey/.swm/discordjs-client-login.fp2es.sw.md

 <br/>

-[[sym-text:interactionCreate(e345b4dc-7837-4dd2-b1d3-12b4b60f61d6)]] hook is fired anytime a user triggers an 'interaction' with out bot.
+`interactionCreate`[<sup id="Z1w1Ttn">↓</sup>](#f-Z1w1Ttn) hook is fired anytime a user triggers an 'interaction' with out bot.

 This hook handler is only responsible for handling slash commands, both global and custom.
 First it will check if this command is a recognized global command, or if it matches a custom command in this guild.

 If a match is found, the bot will attempt to execute the command - if there is any error the bot will respond with a message indicating such.

-If no match is found, the bot will respond stating such. [[sym-text:ephemeral(4300d366-26ac-48e0-bc4e-2d7a97cec27f)]] tells the bot whether the response should be viewable only by the person who triggered the command, or if everyone should see the response.
+If no match is found, the bot will respond stating such. `ephemeral`[<sup id="Z26FeFt">↓</sup>](#f-Z26FeFt) tells the bot whether the response should be viewable only by the person who triggered the command, or if everyone should see the response.
 Since this is an error message, we want this only to be viewable by the user who triggered this command, as to not muddy the chat.
 <!-- NOTE-swimm-snippet: the lines below link your snippet to Swimm -->
 ### 📄 src/lib/client.ts
 ```typescript